StevenLomon/stock-market-big-data-project-spark-bigquery/README.md

 ### Orchastration with Apache Airflow
 Next is orchestrating the pipeline!
 By starting with Airflow/Composer, there will be a clear orchestration pipeline ready to automate with GitHub Actions.
 But the first step is to ensure an end-to-end data pipeline that manually can be ran and monitored using Airflow.

 To start off, the Cloud Composer API is enabled.
+Composer 3 is chosen over Composer 2 since it builds on the functionalities of its predecessors while simplifying some configuration and management aspects.
+The latest default Image version is chosen and as for Environment resource size, Medium is chosen.
+It gives enough headroom to handle commoon Airflow tasks without hitting resource contratints too quickly.
+It also provides a good balance between cost and resource availability for most use cases, including DAG scheduling, task execution, and monitoring.

 ### Automation with GitHub Actions